aadit2805/daily-text/README.md

 ## To Do
 - [x] Utilize new weather API to access 24 hour forecasts
-- [ ] Integrate OpenAI API to pull weather data and get insights on what to wear for the day
+- [x] Integrate OpenAI API to pull weather data and get insights on what to wear for the day
+- [ ] Add personalization features for clothing insights
 - [ ] Host on DigitalOcean
 - [ ] Build out frontend with dropdown options for users